Diogo, Constable of Portugal

 Diogo of Portugal (1425–1443) was a Portuguese royal prince, who briefly served as Constable of Portugal and Master of the Order of Santiago.

 Diogo was the eldest son of John, Lord of Reguengos de Monsaraz, Infante of Portugal, and of his wife (and niece) Isabella of Barcelos.
 Through his father, Diogo was the grandson of King John I of Portugal and through his mother, the grandson of Afonso of Barcelos (future first duke of Braganza).

 John of Reguengos had been the master of the Order of Santiago since 1418 and Constable of Portugal since 1431.
 Upon John's premature death in October 1442, the Portuguese regent, Peter of Coimbra decided to appoint John's son Diogo as the new Constable of Portugal.
-Diogo was elected on 24 January 1443, as 11th Master of the Order of Santiago.
+Diogo was elected on 24 January 1443, as the 11th Master of the Order of Santiago.
 Diogo died a few days later, without issue.
 Peter appointed his own son, also named Peter, to succeed him as constable.